AvChilds/techTorty/README.md

 # Hi there, I'm Avril 👋

 Welcome to my GitHub!
-I'm a passionate developer with a background in healthcare and a growing portfolio in software engineering and data science.
+I'm a passionate in Data science and software engineering,  with a background in property (real estate), business development, healthcare and a growing portfolio in software engineering and data science.

 ## 🧠 About Me